markusrenoldner/Homepage/readme.md

 CEO for One Month at Adecco Group (2020)

+Vorstand and Consultant at icons - consulting by students (2017-2020)

 Research intern at National University of Sciences and Technology, Islamabad (2019)

 Data analyst at KPMG (2017)